PatristicTextArchive/pta_lexika/README.md

     - grc_eng = LSJ, grc_eng2 = TBESG, grc_deu = Pape
     - grc_eng und grc_deu sind jeweils Listen, weil es homonyme Lemmata gibt.
     - If there is no entry in one of the dictionaries, the entry is empty.
+* The folder `pta_lexicon_grc` contains xml-version of the above
 * `wordlemma_grc.json`:
     - result of lemmatizing the texts in in [pta_data](https://github.com/PatristicTextArchive/pta_data)
     - has word – lemma – morphology
     - words which have not been lemmatized (for whatever reason), are not in the file.
+* `wordlemma_grc.xml`:
+    - xml-version of the above
-* JSON-versions of the lexica in the source-folder, adapted for use in PTA
+* JSON-versions of the lexica in the `source`-folder, adapted for use in PTA, the folder `pta_dictionaries` contains xml-versions of these.
 * The folder `scripts` contains a Jupyter notebook used to generate all files.